webyonet/react-native-android-location-services-dialog-box/README.md

             cancel: "NO",
             enableHighAccuracy: true, // true => GPS AND NETWORK PROVIDER, false => ONLY GPS PROVIDER
             showDialog: true, // false => Opens the Location access page directly
-            openLocationServices: true // false => Directly catch method is called if location services are turned off }).then(function(success) {
+            openLocationServices: true, // false => Directly catch method is called if location services are turned off
+            preventOutSideTouch: false, //true => To prevent the location services popup from closing when it is clicked outside
+            preventBackClick: false //true => To prevent the location services popup from closing when it is clicked back button
+        }).then(function(success) {
             // success => {alreadyEnabled: true, enabled: true, status: "enabled"} navigator.geolocation.getCurrentPosition((position) => {